-The U.S. government issues several green cards every year.
+The U.S. government issues more than 1 million green cards every year.
 A U.S. green card will let you live and work lawfully in the United States as a permanent resident.
 Lawful permanent resident status is not the same as citizenship.
 Still, it comes with immigration benefits like work authorization.
 There are various types of green cards.
 This article explains what a green card is, the different types of green cards available, who can apply for them, and the green card application process step-by-step.

 What is a green card?

 A green card is also sometimes called a permanent resident card.
 It is the document you receive when you become a lawful permanent resident of the United States.
 Permanent residence is a type of immigrant visa that allows foreign nationals to live and work lawfully in the United States.
 Green card holders can also become U.S. citizens after three or five years of permanent residence status.
 United States Citizenship and Immigration Services (USCIS) is responsible for approving green card applications.